 It is 1947; the Communist Party has just taken power in Hungary.
 In Jancsó's first color film, young students at a People's College have a debate with seminary students, but worry it will escalate into a fight.

 Does it matter if a concept is powerful but damaged in the execution?
 It probably does.
 We send things out in the world hoping they work, a broken bowl does not.
 But, you are going to be a much happier viewer and person, once you realize that nothing around us is really ever finished, merely abandoned in various states of doing and repair.

 Artists who consciously strive for perfection only achieve their limits of vision - and conversely limit ours.
 They may offer an overwhelming sensory experience, surely Kubrick did several times, Coppola once or twice.
-But that is at the cost of breathing room for the soul, of truly sensitive insight.
-And a broken bowl can inspire a bowl that works better than one that simply works.
+But that is at the cost of breathing room for the soul.

 Antonioni was a master of cultivating from deliberate damage in the story - people went missing, in one striking instance of Blowup, right before our eyes, affairs were not consummated, the mystery was not solved, reality was instead open-ended, elusive, currents of cool transparent air from a window.
 Inplace of ordinary flow, our eye climbed out through the curtains on a journey of meditation and landscape.